Quintus Tullius Cicero

-Quintus Tullius Cicero (/ˈsɪsəroʊ/ SISS-ə-roh, /la/; 102 BC – 43 BC) was a Roman statesman and military leader, as well as the younger brother of Marcus Tullius Cicero.
+Quintus Tullius Cicero (/ˈsɪsəroʊ/ SISS-ər-oh, /la-x-classic/; 102 BC – 43 BC) was a Roman statesman and military leader, as well as the younger brother of Marcus Tullius Cicero.
 He was born into a family of the equestrian order, as the son of a wealthy landowner in Arpinum, some 100 km south-east of Rome.
 He is known for his political career, governorship of Asia, time serving as a general in Gaul under Caesar, and for his relationship with Cicero.